Grahamattic/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+        Closure is the combination of a function and the variables it uses within its scope (its lexical environment).
+It gives you access to an outer function’s scope from an inner function.

 2. Study the following code, then answer the questions below.

 ```js